Asunción: Climate

-Asunción has a humid subtropical climate (Köppen: Cfa) that closely borders on a tropical savanna climate (Köppen Aw), characterized by hot, humid summers (average of 28 °C in January), and mild winters (average of 17 °C in July).
+Asunción features a humid subtropical climate (Köppen: Cfa, Trewartha: Cfhl) characterized by very hot, humid summers (average of 28 °C in January) and mild winters (average of 17 °C in July).
 Relative humidity is high throughout the year, so the heat index is higher than the true air temperature in the summer, and in the winter it can feel cooler.
 The average annual temperature is 23 °C. The average annual precipitation is high, with 1400 mm distributed in over 80 days yearly.
-The highest recorded temperature was 43.0 °C on 1 October 2020, while the lowest recorded temperature was -1.2 °C on 27 June 2011.
+The highest recorded temperature was 43.0 °C on 17 October 2023, while the lowest recorded temperature was -1.2 °C on 27 June 2011.
+The highest rainfall accumulation within 24 hours was 222 mm on 26 February 2014.